tgbugs/protc/README.md

 on the fly.

+## Bootstrapping metacircularity
+In the outline for one of my slides I made a note about the fact that it might be possible to define a reference to a being using Protc itself in order to specify a set of measurements to make accompanied by a set of ranges for values that would satisfy the classification of the black box as the thing in question.
+Think of it as a very formal game of 20 questions, though obviously the asker is as trapped in its substrate as we are in ours.
+The originated by thinking about a mouse and what measures and protocols and values an executor would need to have in hand in order to determine whether something was a mouse (DNA sequencing seems like a nice shortcut here, though perhaps not always practical to stab/swab something for its cells in order to determine if it is an X, plus things can cheat, but these are essentially the same problems any nervous system faces).
+When we arrive at the
+question: "How would you identify a human being?"
+Well, one way to identify a `'mouse` is to find a `'human` and show them the `'putative-mouse`, but then one must define the `'human`.
+So what if we define `'human` as something which mutually recognizes other humans as humans?
+This is a bit more sophisticated than defining a `'human` as anything when presented with a `'putative-human` correct (heh) identifies it as `'human`.
+To avoid the circularity and the need for correctness, a `'human` or perhaps an `'agent` is anything which satisfies the following.
+Given two tokes of type `'putative-agent` if both classify the other and themselves as `'agent` then they are each of type `'agent`.
+I think this level of symmetry prevents self reference issues and avoids entirely the problem of 'correctly.'
+However I am on the lookout for counter examples of pairs of entities that pass this test but a human would say are not agents.
+One criteria seems to be that they can interpret Protc or at least participate in the running of one of its programs, though that is another issue.
+Nice examples where we expect this to fail and it does: `(meta 'human 'rock) (meta 'human 'cat) (meta 'human 'ape) (meta 'human 'computer)`.
+Interesting cases are where we meet half the criteria `(meta 'always-says-human 'rock) (meta 'racist 'black)`.
+This seems to quickly devolve into game theory which we hopefully don't have to address here (repeated games and tit for tat).
+In the second example, the `'racist` actually fails to be classified as human, which is kind of nice.
+It turns out that we actually can't use repeated games here, because two non-agents could conspire if they know what the other thinks they are.
+Other ways to address this issue would be for a Protc program to present a keyboard based prompt (tricky to actually enforce) that presented the prompt `If you are human please type this sentence backward word by word and then state your name.` or something silly like that, better to have two humans to verify each other, seems cleaner and safer.
+Perhaps we should call these mutually metacircular agents or some such.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.